Git-K3rnel/TryHackMe/Lian_Yu/README.md

 ## Gaining Shell

-i first tried to ssh into the machine with user vigilante and this password but it didn't work, so it took me a while to recheck my steps.
+I first tried to ssh into the machine with user vigilante and this password but it didn't work, so it took me a while to recheck my steps.

 another connection to ftp and this time i navigated one directory back :